pivotal-cf/docs-redis/README.md

 * **1.5**: This branch is no longer in use because the docs are no longer live.
 PDF available at https://docs.pivotal.io/archives/redis-1.5.pdf.
 * **1.4**: This branch is no longer in use because the docs are no longer live.
 PDF available at https://docs.pivotal.io/archives/redis-1.4.pdf.

-### Cherry picking to and from MASTER
+### Cherry picking to and from main

-1. Always cherry-pick any changes to live branches into **master** if you want those changes carried forward.
+1. Always cherry-pick any changes to live branches into **main** if you want those changes carried forward.

-2. If necessary, immediately cherry-pick/copy changes from **master** that you want to push immediately to production into the appropriate live branch above.
+2. If necessary, immediately cherry-pick/copy changes from **main** that you want to push immediately to production into the appropriate live branch above.

 ## Releasing a New Minor Version

-Because **master** is the latest and greatest documentation, the process would be to cut a **x.x** branch for the version that **master** was targeting during that time.
+Because **main** is the latest and greatest documentation, the process would be to cut a **x.x** branch for the version that **main** was targeting during that time.

-After this point, **master** will then be the target for the next version of this product.
+After this point, **main** will then be the target for the next version of this product.

 ## Partials